 PLEASE READ THE NOTICE CAREFULLY TO DETERMINE WHETHER YOU ARE A SETTLEMENT CLASS MEMBER AND WHETHER YOU WILL BE ENTITLED TO RECEIVE PROCEEDS FROM THE SETTLEMENT.

-If you wish to be eligible to participate in the distribution of proceeds from the Settlement, you are required to submit the Claim Form (available here) and the required supporting documentation postmarked (if mailed), or online, no later than December 21, 2019.Back To Top
+If you wish to be eligible to participate in the distribution of proceeds from the Settlement, you were required to submit the Claim Form and the required supporting documentation postmarked (if mailed), or online, no later than December 21, 2019.Back To Top

 You are also not a member of the Settlement Class if you are one of the persons or entities that are specifically excluded from the Settlement Class (see FAQ 5).Back To Top

 Subject to Court approval, Lead Plaintiff, on behalf of itself and the Settlement Class, has agreed to settle the Action in exchange for a settlement payment of $14,500,000.00 in cash (“Settlement Amount”) to be deposited into an escrow account.
-The Net Settlement Fund (i.e., the Settlement Amount plus any interest earned thereon while in escrow (“Settlement Fund”) less: (i) any Taxes and Tax Expenses; (ii) any Notice and Administration Costs; (iii) any Litigation Expenses, including any reimbursement of costs and expenses to Plaintiffs, awarded by the Court; and (iv) any attorneys’ fees awarded by the Court) will be distributed in accordance with a plan of allocation approved by the Court, which will determine how the Net Settlement Fund shall be allocated among members of the Settlement Class.
+The Net Settlement Fund (i.e., the Settlement Amount plus any interest earned thereon while in escrow (“Settlement Fund”) less: (i) any Taxes and Tax Expenses; (ii) any Notice and Administration Costs; (iii) any Litigation Expenses, including any reimbursement of costs and expenses to Plaintiffs, awarded by the Court; and (iv) any attorneys’ fees awarded by the Court) will be distributed in accordance with the Court-approved Plan of Allocation, which will determine how the Net Settlement Fund shall be allocated among members of the Settlement Class.
 The proposed Plan of Allocation is at the end of the Notice, available here.Back To Top

 At this time, it is not possible to make any determination as to how much any individual Settlement Class Member may receive from the Settlement.